marcomuraro4/OBLIVION-BlackHole/README.md

 The visual part is realized inside Unreal Engine 5, the auditory part in SuperCollider and the web interface is a vue application running on Node.js.
 Here are the instructions on how to set up all the three components:

+-
-- Unreal Engine: the simulation can be run directly by launching the appropriate executable for your system.
+- -Unreal Engine: the simulation can be run directly by launching the appropriate executable for your system.
 Otherwise, you can package the project on your system. (details here)
 - Web App: Once the repository has been cloned, the following steps should be taken:
   - Open a new terminal tab, move to **blackhole-app** directory and run `npm install` to install all the dependencies needed
   - Open another terminal tab, move to **node-server** directory and run `npm install` as well